sergiocollado/potpourri/Notes_on_Linux/Notes_on_device_tree_usage.md

 === Advanced Interrupt Mapping ===

 Now we come to the most interesting part, PCI interrupt mapping.
 A PCI device can trigger interrupts using the wires #INTA, #INTB, #INTC and #INTD.
 The # hash sign in front of the interrupt names means it is active low, this is a common convention, and PCI interrupt lines are always active low.
 A single-function device is obligated to use #INTA for interrupts.
 A multi-function device must use #INTA if it uses a single interrupt pin, #INTA and #INTB if it uses two interrupt pins, etc.  Due to these rules, #INTA is normally used by more functions than #INTB, #INTC, and #INTD.
 To distribute the load across the four IRQ lines backing #INTA through #INTD, each PCI slot or device is typically wired to different inputs on the interrupt controller in rotating manner so as to avoid having all #INTA clients connected to the same incoming interrupt line.
 This procedure is referred to as <i>swizzling</i> the interrupts.
 So, the device tree needs a way of mapping each PCI interrupt signal to the inputs of the interrupt controller.
-The <code>#interrupt-cells</code>, <code>interrupt-map</code> and <code>interrupt-map-mask</code> properties are used to describe the interrupt mapping.
+The `#interrupt-cells`, `interrupt-map` and `interrupt-map-mask` properties are used to describe the interrupt mapping.

 Actually, the interrupt mapping described here isn't limited to PCI busses, any node can specify complex interrupt maps, but the PCI case is by far the most common.